Sewadius/rust_practice/src/000_CodeWars/README.md

 #### 8 kyu

-- *001_EvenOrOdd:* A functions returns "Even" for even numbers or "Odd" for odd numbers
+- *001_EvenOrOdd:* A function returns "Even" for even numbers or "Odd" for odd numbers
+- *002_ConvertNumberToString*: A function convert i32 number to String object